kaustavdassoa/Java-Dev/README.md

 # New Features!

  - **Stanford-NLP** Demonstrating Stanford-NLP feature in a simple example (AddedOn:05/09/2019)
- - **SentimentAnalysisApp** SpringBoot Microservice application to evaluate sentiment of a sentence or a paragraph  (AddedOn:05/09/2019)
+ - **SentimentAnalysisApp** SpringBoot Microservice application to evaluate sentiment of a sentence or a paragraph  (AddedOn:05/18/2019)

 License
 ----

-Free

 **Free Software, Hell Yeah!**

 ## Reference Link